LIPS-scheme/lips/README.md

 ## Features

 * Almost fully Compatible with R5RS,
-* Full Lisp macros, backquote and macroexpand,
+* Lisp macros, backquote and macroexpand,
 * Scheme Hygienic Macros with `sytnax-rules`,
-* Parser Syntax extensions,
+* Parser Syntax extensions and string representation,
 * RegExp-es are first class objects,
 * Functions in LIPS are normal JavaScript functions,
 * You can invoke native JavaScript functions and methods from Lips,